e-oz/ngx-collection/projects/ngx-collection/README.md

 Out of the box, without any additional code, you'll be able to control your "loading" spinners, temporarily disable buttons, display success/error messages, and much more.

-This service is built on top of [NgRx ComponentStore](https://ngrx.io/guide/component-store), all selectors (including view models) are generated using `ComponentStore.select()` method.
+Observable-based version extends [NgRx ComponentStore](https://ngrx.io/guide/component-store), all selectors (including view models) are generated using `ComponentStore.select()` method.

+Signal-based version uses only Angular Signals to manage the state (doesn't extend ComponentStore).

 # Example Application